vmware-tanzu/velero/site/content/docs/main/csi-snapshot-data-movement.md

 If you want to constraint the CPU/memory usage, you need to [customize the resource limits][11].
 The CPU/memory consumption is always related to the scale of data to be backed up/restored, refer to [Performance Guidance][12] for more details, so it is highly recommended that you perform your own testing to find the best resource limits for your data.

 During the restore, the repository may also cache data/metadata so as to reduce the network footprint and speed up the restore.
 The repository uses its own policy to store and clean up the cache.
-For Kopia repository, the cache is stored in the node-agent pod's root file system and the cleanup is triggered for the data/metadata that are older than 10 minutes (not configurable at present).
-So you should prepare enough disk space, otherwise, the node-agent pod may be evicted due to running out of the ephemeral storage.
+For Kopia repository, the cache is stored in the node-agent pod's root file system.
+Velero allows you to configure a limit of the cache size so that the data mover pod won't be evicted due to running out of the ephemeral storage.
+For more details, check [Backup Repository Configuration][16].

 ### Node Selection